lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 ## Get your hands dirty to learn: HTMX & Symfony in practice

-To try out HTMX myself in a three to four hour PoC, I decided to build a minimalist, fantasy online store for handbags and suitcases for the Swiss market - **AlpenGepaeck.ch**.
+To try out HTMX myself in a three to four hour
+{{< abbr "PoC" "Proof of concept" >}}, I decided to build a minimalist, fantasy online store for handbags and suitcases for the Swiss market - **AlpenGepaeck.ch**.

-You can have a look at the PoC and play around with HTMX by cloning the repository on Github and running it with Docker Compose in less than a minute.
+You can have a look at the {{< abbr "PoC" "Proof of concept" >}} and play around with HTMX by forking the repository on Github and running it with Docker Compose in less than a minute.

 - [tasko-products/poc-symfony-htmx](https://github.com/tasko-products/poc-symfony-htmx)

-The choice of Symfony as PHP framework for the backend is simply based on the fact that we at [tasko Products GmbH](https://www.tasko.de/) primarily use PHP and Symfony for backend development and the PoC was created as an experiment for tasko.
+The choice of Symfony as PHP framework for the backend is simply based on the fact that we at [tasko Products GmbH](https://www.tasko.de/) primarily use PHP and Symfony for backend development and the
+{{< abbr "PoC" "Proof of concept" >}} was created as an experiment for tasko.

 Of course, you can implement HTMX with any backend language.
 In particular, based on my personal preference, I would recommend taking a look at Golang.
 The